wkhattak/Traffic-Sign-Classifier/writeup.md

 ![Preprocessing pipeline](writeup-images/data-preprocessing2.png)

 #### Q2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)?
+Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc?

 The architecture of the CNN is based on the famous [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) architecure for [MNIST](http://yann.lecun.com/exdb/mnist/) digit recognition.
 However, to increase the depth of the network, one more convolution layer was added.
 Further, to reduce overfitting and make the network more robust, [L2 Regularization](https://en.wikipedia.org/wiki/Regularization_(mathematics)) & [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) were added.